Javier111228/2024_acl_paying_attention_to_the_source/README.md

 Here we show how to

 - use reweight attention(RA) and contrastive decoding(CD)
-- fine-tune human-written parallel data fine-tuning once stage 1 is completed, including full-weight and LoRA fine-tuning (stage 2)
+- target-constrained tuning, including full-weight and LoRA fine-tuning

 ## Reweight Attention